Committee A Members

 Consultant Radiologist to St. George 's Hospital, London

-Jane Adam is consultant radiologist to St. George 's Hospital, London with subspecialty interests including Computerised Tomography, Magnetic Resonance Imaging and oncological imaging.
+Jane is consultant radiologist to St. George 's Hospital, London with subspecialty interests including Computerised Tomography, Magnetic Resonance Imaging and oncological imaging.
 She is founding editor of CME Radiology journal, former Chairman of The Clinical Radiology Audit and Standards Subcommittees and currently Recertification Lead at the Royal College of Radiologists and a member of Council.
 She is founding Chair of the Audit and Standards Committee of the European Society of Radiology.

 Professor Thanos Athanasiou